 Not all internet connections are reliable, though, and not all areas of the UK have an accessible mobile network in the first place.
 Festivals, remote areas, markets and trains are examples of where merchants can struggle with poor network connectivity at the time of payment.

-How do you take cards in that case?
+How do you accept cards, offline, in that case?

 Some terminals can accept cards offline

 The simplest way to accept cards without network connectivity is to choose a card terminal that has offline functionality.
 You can expect mobile card readers won’t work without at least a basic network connection, but some traditional card machines may enable it if the merchant service provider accepts it.

 So how does a suitable card machine accept a debit or credit card offline?
 You normally swipe, tap or insert the payment card, during which the card and transaction information are encrypted and stored in the software until the next time it’s back online.
 In other words, the transaction is actually not processed offline – it is pending in the system until it gets the opportunity to connect to the banks over the internet.

 Merchant service providers (providing the card machine) will have a limit for how long such an offline payment can be pending for, e.g. 24 or 72 hours.
 If the card machine does not go back online within that time frame, the encrypted transaction and card details will be erased and the transaction therefore won’t be processed.

 There is also the risk that the card will be declined, is invalid or stolen, which you’ll only know when the transaction has attempted processing online.

 Due to the risk of the payment not going through, your merchant service provider may ask you to take some of the following precautions:

 - Limit the acceptable transaction total for offline payments to an amount you are willing to lose if the payment isn’t successful.

 - When taking the payment, check that the card hasn’t expired.